-NATH/Frederick Place exists to provide safe housing and basic needs to families and individuals who are experiencing homeless, within an atmosphere of encouragement, respect, dignity, and hope; while nurturing and promoting self-sufficiency and independent living.
+NATH/Frederick Place exists to provide safe housing and basic needs to families and individuals who are experiencing homelessness, within an atmosphere of encouragement, respect, dignity, and hope; while nurturing and promoting self-sufficiency and independent living.
 The Northwoods Alliance for Temporary Housing will actively promote public awareness of homelessness by partnering with north woods resource agencies and educating the community.

 NATH was established as a Wisconsin corporation on August 14, 2009.
 We are an IRS registered 501(c)(3) non-profit organization.
 Corporate officers were elected on September 9, 2009.